katpavan/Code-References/journal.md

 ### Using Post vs Get
 - Using `POST` will not allow the user to continuously carry out an action mapped to that route
+- `POST` requests are sent through the req.body object.
+To read this obj server side, you need body parser.
-- `GET` requests are sent through the url, which can be bookmarked and sent to multiple users.
+- `GET` requests are sent through the url (it can be accessed from the browser), which can be bookmarked and sent to multiple users.
+- By virtue of these properties, never use `GET` for routes that will alter or update the DB.
+- `GET` should only be used to read the data

 ### [MethodOveride](https://www.npmjs.com/package/method-override)
 - `PUT` and `DELETE` is not built into express.
 This 'hard-codes' it in so we can use it.